a rose by any other name may be

 at the right time.

-business it must be unique, powerful, proprietary, related to the business,
+must be unique, powerful, proprietary, related to the business, exciting and

 A name should simply pop up at the time of a purchase decision